 The long netting with varying degrees of substance doesn’t float easily or flutter.
 The purposeful, glimmering and cooperative silky dance veils have nothing on these galumphing, stubborn and oddly sculptural yards of tulle.
 These untapped yards of potential not yet tamed into taffeta gowns or crinoline skirts become animated as part of my dancing.
 The awkwardly long fabric is a welcome counterpoint to the routine of working with my body as instrument, text and canvas.

 The lengthy swaths of fabric have fascinated me with the ability to simultaneously be prop, costume and set.
 Cycling through endless possibilities these three companions have set me on a path to the SwanSong dance piece.
-At once it is visually appealing and the story is so apropos.
+At once it is visually engaging and the stories are apropos.
 What on earth has transpired to call me back to the studio after a decade?
-I have returned to the studio for the simple fact that I heard the voice of God saying, “I will meet you there.”
+I have returned to the studio for the simple fact that I heard the creative call saying, “I will meet you there.”